aelatgt/three-web-layer/README.md

 }
 ```

-    Note: See the example source code for more details, which roughly follows the above setup while presenting web content built with Vue.js and JSX (just an example, the only dependencies of WebLayer3D are threejs, WebGL, and DOM).
+*Note: See the example source code for more details, which roughly follows the above setup while presenting web content built with Vue.js and JSX (just an example, the only dependencies of WebLayer3D are threejs, WebGL, and DOM).*

-When an instance is created, a `layer` data-attribute is set on
+When a WebLayer3D instance is created, a `layer` data-attribute is set on
-the passed DOM element to match this instance's Object3D id.
-If the passed DOM element has an `id` attribute, this instance's Object3D name
-will be set to match the element id.
+the DOM element to match the `id` property (inherited from Object3D).
+Likewise, the name property will be set to match the element id (allowing `scene.getObjectByName(<dom-id>)`).

-Child WebLayer3D instances can be specified with an empty `layer` data-attribute,
-which will be set when the child WebLayer3D instance is created automatically.
-The data-attribute can be specified added in HTML or dynamically:
+Child WebLayer3D instances can be created by adding a `layer` data-attribute to the intended DOM element.
+The `layer` data-attribute can be added in HTML or dynamically:
  - `<div data-layer></div>`
  - `element.dataset.layer = ''`